JaneOstin/Evolution-and-regulation-CLK-paralogues/README.md

 ### Alignment with STAR

-RNA-seq data were aligned using [STAR](https://doi.org/10.1093/bioinformatics/bts635) with default parametrs:
+RNA-seq data were aligned using [STAR](https://doi.org/10.1093/bioinformatics/bts635) version 2.7.10b with default parametrs:
 - RAW - /path/to/raw_data
 - ANT - /path/to/annotation_file
 - IND - /path/to/genome_indices_directory